By helping you plan ahead, cash flow forecasting can show when you might struggle to pay your bills.

 Managing your cash flow should be part of your regular monthly finance activity.
-To do this properly, you’ll need up to date reporting on your cash position, trade creditors and debits, inventory and fixed assets.
+To do it properly, you’ll need up-to-date reporting on your cash position, trade creditors and debits, inventory and fixed assets.

 Your accounting system should be able to produce most of the reporting requirements to enable you to review:

-- Aged creditors – which payments you owe and how overdue they are?
+Aged creditors – which payments do you owe and how overdue they are?

 Your cash conversion cycle is the average time you have money tied up in your business.
 It's made up of:

-If the average time that cash is tied up in your business is increasing, it’s time to consider making some changes to reduce the conversion cycle.
+If the average time cash is tied up in your business is increasing, consider making some changes to reduce the conversion cycle.

-Cash flow forecasting may seem like a lot of additional effort on top of your usual bookkeeping and financial reporting, but your business is much more likely to cope with any difficult periods if you always have a clear picture of your cash position.
+Cash flow forecasting may seem like a lot of extra effort on top of your usual bookkeeping and financial reporting, but your business will cope better with difficult periods if you maintain a clear picture of your cash position.